Email: James Richardson

 Together with Peter Wilkie (RBGE) I have developed a Sapotaceae Resource Centre website hosted by RBGE that includes a searchable specimen and names database, links to other Sapotaceae researchers, information on floristic accounts and a summary of past and present systems of classification for the family.
 Visit the Sapotaceae Resource Centre.

-Elspeth Haston, David Harris and I along with Peter Stevens (Missouri Botanical Garden) and Mark Chase (RBG Kew) developed a linear system of flowering plant families based on the APGII classification upon which the re-organization of the RBGE herbarium was based.
+Elspeth Haston, David Harris and I along with Peter Stevens (Missouri Botanical Garden) and Mark Chase (RBG Kew) developed a linear system of flowering plant families based on the APGIII classification upon which the re-organization of the RBGE herbarium was based.
 This system may be applied to the organization of other herbaria and to Floras.

-I co-supervise a PhD project on Begonia section Gireoudia that aims to provide the phylogenetic framework for evolutionary developmental studies on this group that are being conducted by Catherine Kidner and her research group.
+I co-supervised a PhD project on Begonia section Gireoudia that aims to provide the phylogenetic framework for evolutionary developmental studies on this group that are being conducted by Catherine Kidner and her research group.

 Membership of Professional Bodies